 It is critical that you rotate at an institution that has an Affiliation Agreement with Vanderbilt.
 View a list of over 150 institutions with whom Vanderbilt has an affiliation agreement.
 When planning an away rotation (either a clinical elective or primary care rotation), students choose from this list of institutions.

 No need!
-We will be going into VSAS twice a day in the coming months and will receive a notification when you have an application that needs to be verified and/or released.
+We will be going into VSLO twice a day in the coming months and will receive a notification when you have an application that needs to be verified and/or released.

 Just leave that blank.
 Do not put N/A.

-There is a dashboard in VSAS where you will be able to check on the status.
+There is a dashboard in VSLO where you will be able to check on the status.